oVirt/ovirt-site/source/develop/release-management/features/sla/vm-affinity.html.md

 ### REST API

-A new type was added to the engine's api model - **AffinityRule** .
+A new type was added to the engine's API model - **AffinityRule** .
 It has two attributes: one for virtual machines and another for hosts.

 ```
 <vms_rule>